jaderinoo/TelegramTweetCatcher/README.md

 - The bot will then wait for the command /start from the desired chat

-- Once the bot recieves the command it will ask for a container name to better organize multiple chats
+- Once the bot recieves the command it will start listening for tweets using twitters streaming service

-- It will update every 1m 30s and check for new tweets

 # Commands
-/Start - Starts the bot and searches for new tweets every 1m 30s, will only post to chat if tweet is new
+/Start - Starts the bot and searches for new tweets from the ID list

 # Current Plans
-This version currently doesnt use twitter's streaming api and relys on simple waits and updates.
-I'd like to make a seperate version of this app that uses twitter's streaming method.
+:heavy_check_mark: - Done

 # Depiction
 ![alt text](Depiction.png)